xapian/xapian-docsprint/concepts/indexing/limitations.rst

 Term length
 -----------

-Terms are limited to 245 bytes in length (at least with the "glass" and "chert" backends), but each zero byte in a term is currently internally encoded as two bytes, so the limit is less for a term which contains zero bytes.
+Terms are limited to 245 bytes in length (at least with the "chert", "glass" and "honey" backends), but each zero byte in a term is currently internally encoded as two bytes, so the limit is less for a term which contains zero bytes.
 It's rarely useful to have longer terms, but one situation where it can be is if you're using something like a URL as an ID term; `there is some discussion of this as one of our FAQs
 <https://trac.xapian.org/wiki/FAQ/UniqueIds>`_.

 Document data length
 --------------------

-The document data has a length limit which depends on the blocksize and some other factors, but with the default block size of 8KB, the document data length limit will be somewhere over 100MB.
+The block-based backends (chert and glass) impose a limit on document data length.
+This limit depends on the blocksize and some other factors, but the default block size of 8KB gives a document data length limit somewhere over 100MB.

+The honey format doesn't limit document data length, but it does need to be held in memory as a C++ ``std::string`` so available RAM will impose a practical limit.

 Document value length
 ---------------------